 "Until It Sleeps" Music Video

-As we are in 2020 now, is Load really the weakest Metallica album?
+As we are in 2022 now, is Load really the weakest Metallica album?
 No, that distinction belongs to the album Re-Load which came out in 1997, the year after Load.
-After 4 albums that were of the heavy thrash metal genre and then one album that was more mainstream, Load is a fine experimental album by pretty much the best US heavy metal band ever.
+Load is a fine experimental album by pretty much the best US heavy metal band ever.
 The strongest songs in Load include the big successful song Until It Sleeps, King Nothing, Cure, Wasting My Hate, and to a certain degree Mama Said.
 To say that Load is a musically watered down album is not entirely accurate because songs such as Ain’t My B**** show that even back in 1996, Metallica did try to use some speed but there is a definite blues and rock kind of feel to Load as well as a more heavy atmospheric feel in Until It Sleeps which to this day is one of my favorite Metallica songs on this album.
 The aggressive style singing by James Hetfield is also a memorable highlight in this song.